10 Small Money Moves That Can Have a Big Impact

-One word of caution—with mortgages you may have to make the entire extra payment at once rather than paying a little more each month.
-If you add a little extra each month the lender may not apply the extra payment to principal.
+With mortgages, you may have to make the entire extra payment at once rather than paying a little more each month.
+If you add a little extra each month, the lender may not apply the extra payment to the principal.
 Contact your lender to find out how to pay extra in a way that the excess payment reduces your principal balance.

 Taxes matter.
 If you pay them, you should learn how they work.
 Start by studying the tax brackets.
-When you look at the bracket you’ll see that after your taxable income exceeds certain limits, the tax rate goes up.
-Once you understand this you can see the benefit of contributing higher income amounts to a 401(k) or Traditional IRA—the deductible contributions save you money at the higher rate.
+When looking at the brackets, you'll see that the tax rates go up after taxable income exceeds certain limits.
+And after you understand this, you may find that contributing higher income amounts to a 401(k) or Traditional IRA can actually save you money on your taxes.

 4. Switch to an Index Fund

-Just because you can’t see the fee being deducted doesn’t mean it doesn’t matter.
-Mutual funds deduct fees before they give your share of the investment returns.
-It’s been proven that one of the best ways to find the best performing mutual funds is to switch to lower fee funds—which usually means using an index fund.
-As your account balances grow this simple change can save you thousands year after year.
+Mutual funds deduct fees before they give your share of the investment returns, and just because you can’t see the fee being deducted doesn’t mean it doesn’t matter.
+It’s been proven that one of the best ways to find the best-performing mutual funds is to switch to lower-fee funds, which usually means using an index fund.
+As your account balances grow, this simple change can save you thousands year after year.

-Speaking of investments, ask your financial adviser how they're getting paid.
+Speaking of investments—ask your financial advisor how they're getting paid.
 If they're charging you fees and putting you in funds with high fees, you might want to seek a few other opinions.

 5. Track Your Progress

-It would be hard to find your way through a thick forest if there was no trail.
-It can also be hard to save for retirement without a sense of where your actions will take you.
+It can be hard to save for retirement without a sense of where your actions will take you.
 Online retirement calculators project your path—they help you see how your savings will grow over time and what kind of income might be available to you later.
-If you’ve never run a projection—get online and give it a go.
+If you’ve never run a projection, get online and give it a go.

-A financial adviser can help you with a detailed projection but the online calculators are a great help as well.
+A financial advisor can help you with a detailed projection, but online calculators are a great help as well.

 6. Read One Finance Book

 Financial stuff can feel overwhelming.
 A simple step you can use to make it more manageable is to get your financial information organized.
-I was buried in debt at one point in my life.
-I didn’t want to see how bad it was—but it was only after I forced myself to organize all my credit card statements and tally up the totals that I began to make significant progress toward paying things off.
+When you're buried in debt, it can be tempting to ignore it so you don't have to face the reality.
+But after organizing your credit card statements and tallying up the totals, it can often be easier to begin making significant progress toward paying things off.

 8. Buy Used

-Cars, furniture, clothing… you can almost always find what you want and pay less for it by buying used.
-If you get in the habit of looking for used items first you can save hundreds, sometimes thousands, every single year.
+Cars, furniture, clothing…you can almost always find what you want and pay less for it by buying used.
+If you get in the habit of looking for used items first, you could save hundreds or thousands of dollars every single year.

 9. Cancel Something

-Too many of us have some type of recurring charge that is coming out of our bank account or being charged to our credit card—and it is for something we don’t even use.
+Too many of us have some type of recurring charge coming out of our bank accounts or being charged to our credit card—and it could be for something we don’t even use.
 It might be a magazine subscription, annual membership renewal fee, or something you signed up for accidentally.
 Scour your statements and set aside the time it will take to cancel those things you don’t use.

 While you're at it, is there something you do use that you could live without?
-That would give you more money to put toward your savings goals.
+Canceling it could give you more money to put toward your savings goals.

 10. Turn Off Financial TV